kuldeep-tolia/MPI_FORTRAN_Codes/Basic_Codes/readme.md

--> This section discusses about basic MPI calls like send-receive (blocking/non-blocking), reduction, broadcast, scatter(v), gather(v), allreduce, allgather, cart-create, cart-rank, etc.
+-> This section discusses about basic MPI calls like send-receive (blocking/non-blocking), reduction, broadcast, scatter(v), gather(v), allreduce, allgather, cart-create, dims-create, etc.
 -> The computer programs only demonstrates the behaviour of a particular MPI call.
 To check the syntax/operation of a particular MPI clause/construct, you may refer to the following websites which provides description of each clause/construct:
 - https://www.open-mpi.org/doc/v3.1/
 - https://rookiehpc.org/mpi/docs/index.html